trallnag/prometheus-fastapi-instrumentator/README.md

 ## Features

-Beyond the fast track, this instrumentator is **highly configurable**.
+Beyond the fast track, this instrumentator is **highly configurable** and it is very easy to customize and adapt to your specific use case.
 Here is a list of some of these options you may opt-in to:

 * Regex patterns to ignore certain routes.